Two Lovers (1928 film)

-Two Lovers is a 1928 American silent historical drama film directed by Fred Niblo and starring Vilma Bánky, Ronald Colman, and Noah Beery.
+Two Lovers is a 1928 American synchronized sound historical drama film directed by Fred Niblo.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
+The film stars Vilma Bánky, Ronald Colman, and Noah Beery.
 Based on the novel Leatherface: A Tale of Old Flanders by Baroness Emma Orczy, it was produced by Samuel Goldwyn.